ALife-Newsletter/Newsletter/edition_025/50_Multicellular.md

 A recent [pre-print at
 bioRxiv](https://www.biorxiv.org/content/10.1101/2025.10.08.681199v3)
-by Researchers from INRIA describes an interesting simulation of the origins of multicellularity and multicellular reproduction.
+by researchers from INRIA describes an interesting simulation of the origins of multicellularity and multicellular reproduction.